apache/zeppelin/docs/development/writingzeppelinvisualization.md

 ---
 layout: page
 title: "Writing a new Visualization(Experimental)"
 description: "Apache Zeppelin Visualization is a pluggable package that can be loaded/unloaded on runtime through Helium framework in Zeppelin.
-A Visualization is a javascript npm package and user can use them just like any other built-in visualization in notebook."
+A Visualization is a javascript npm package and user can use them just like any other built-in visualization in a note."
 group: development
 ---
 <!--